streamingfast/dauth/README.md

 The motivation behind the gRPC plugin is to give the operator flexibility in implementing their authentication layer.

+The gROC plugin supports continuous auth.To enable continuous auth you can use `grpc://localhost:9000?continuous=true`.
+When continuous auth is enabled, the GRPC plugin will continuously poll the GRPC auth service, and will cancel the context with an error when it fails.

 Please note that when using this plugin in a Substreams tier1/tier2 infrastructure, then only the tier1 nodes should authenticate requests using gRPC, while all tier2 nodes should use the Trusted Plugin (`trust://`) instead.
 Sub-requests to tier2 nodes have already been authenticated on tier1 nodes, so re-authenticating on tier2 nodes is not necessary and might result in undesired effects such as JWT expiration in running Substreams.

 ![GRPC Plugin](./docs/grpc_plugin.png)